 Sales of the nearly identical 1962 and 1963 Continentals were slightly better, although Cadillac still outsold Lincoln by around five to one.
 Still, Lincoln was once again profitable, albeit marginally, and its survival was no longer in question.
 Lincoln also returned to the limousine market in 1962; the coachbuilder Lehmann-Peterson began offering modest numbers of luxuriously trimmed stretched Continentals.

 Low sales and the high tooling costs of the Continental’s unit body encouraged Lincoln to retain the same basic body until 1969.
 There were relatively few mechanical changes, but the purity of the original styling was gradually diluted by years of annual facelifts.
-For 1964, the original curved side glass was replaced with flat windows, a cost-saving move that appalled the original designers.
+For 1964, the body shell was heavily revised and the original curved side glass was replaced with flat windows, a cost-saving move that appalled the original designers.
 After 1966, the Continental also got a rather contrived power bulge hood and an exaggerated rear-fender kick-up, reminiscent of GM’s big cars.
 By the end of the decade, the Continental was beginning to look flabby and a little tacky, but sales improved steadily, aided by the belated addition of a two-door hardtop in 1966.

 CONTINENTAL REDUX: THE 1964 IMPERIAL